Skip to content

 No weapon was recovered despite the initial report of a gun being displayed

-The incident occurred one day after federal agencies warned Philadelphia colleges to be on alert, amplifying the response
+The incident occurred one day after the ATF and FBI warned Philadelphia-area colleges to be on alert following a separate online threat of violence

 Outcome